acsone/manifestoo/docs/addons_path.md

 ## From a list of directories

-With the `--addons-path` option, you can add a comma-separated list of directories to the addons path.
+With the `--addons-path` option, you can add a comma-separated list of directories to the addons search path.